rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

 ---
-title: Building a Simple PDF Viewer with Vue.js
+title: Building a Simple PDF Viewer with Vue.js (Part 1)
 author: Ross Kaffenberger
 published: false
 summary: A look at Portable Document Format rendering with PDF.js and Vue